Troubleshooting

 -n boltmcp \

--f values-prod.yamlDiagnostic Commands
+-f ./config/values-prod.yamlDiagnostic Commands

 # Pod status